ZumVel/note_manager/README.md

     The user can end the entry by entering a blank line.
     Duplicate titles are not allowed.
     All added titles are displayed in a structured format.

+update_status.py
+  Functionality:
+    Allows the user to update the status of a note interactively.
+    The user can input a new status, which replaces the current one.
+    If no input is provided, the status remains unchanged, and the program exits gracefully.